 A candidate who selects the full reporting option must file reports that disclose contributions received, other receipts, expenditures, and debt.
-All full reporting candidates will be able to file these reports electronically and any candidate who spends or expects to spend $5,000 or more must efile.
+All full reporting candidates must file these reports electronically.
 Candidates must comply with filing deadlines and take care to include all information that must be disclosed for each transaction.
 These online instructions explain what information must be disclosed for typical campaign activities and record keeping.
 Report due dates are found on the Forms page, in the PDC's ORCA software, and in the online calendar.

 During the last week before the primary election and the last three weeks before the general election, a candidate must deliver the C-3 or a special Last Minute Contribution Report to the PDC within 48 hours of receiving $1,000 or more from a single source.